RaddN/dynamic-ajax-product-filters-for-woocommerce-pro/readme.txt

 == Frequently Asked Questions ==

 = Is This Plugin Compatible With My Theme? =
 Yes!
-Dynamic AJAX Product Filters for WooCommerce Pro is compatible with most WordPress themes, including custom and premium themes.
+Dynamic AJAX Product Filters for WooCommerce is compatible with most WordPress themes, including custom and premium themes.

 = How Can I Configure the Filter Options? =
 Simply go to the WordPress admin, locate the “Product Filters” section, and customize the filter options based on your store requirements.